-On February 25, 2020, the Company announced a strategic reorganization its exploration business.
+On April 1, 2020, the Company received a requisite shareholder approval for a strategic reorganization its exploration business.
 In connection with the reorganization, Capitan Mining Inc. ("Capitan" or "SpinCo"), will complete the acquisition of its interest in the Peñoles Property from the Company for \$3.5 million to be paid by issuing 17,500,000 common shares ("SpinCo Shares") to the Company.
 The Company will then complete a share capital reorganization by way of statutory plan of arrangement ("Arrangement") whereby the Company will spin-out the SpinCo Shares to Riverside's shareholders.
-The reorganization will be effected pursuant to the arrangement provisions of the Business Corporations Act (British Columbia), and must be approved by the Supreme Court of British Columbia and by the affirmative vote of 66 2/3% of Riverside's shareholders in attendance at a shareholders' meeting to be held on March 31, 2020.
+Based on the existing numbers of Riverside common shares outstanding, Riverside shareholders will receive one new common share of Riverside and 0.2767 of a Capitan share.